xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-design.md

 - Number of Periods 3

-[INFO] Growth information derived from the WAE Live application can be imported into design.
-However, WAE live is not covered here.
+[INFO] Growth information derived from the Crosswork Planning Live application can be imported into design.
+However, Crosswork Planning live is not covered here.